Azure-Samples/azure-javascript-labs/README.md

 ---
 page_type: sample
 languages:
+- javascript
-- csharp
+- nodejs
 products:
-- dotnet
+- azure
-description: "Add 150 character max description"
+description: "A collection of labs demonstrating how to build Node+JS applications with Azure, Visual Studio Code and the Windows Subsystem for Linux (WSL)."
-urlFragment: "update-this-to-unique-url-stub"
+urlFragment: "azure-javascript-labs"
 ---

 # Official Microsoft Sample